google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part1.md

 Another concept to grasp before diving into browser architecture is Process and Thread.
 A process can be described as an application’s executing program.
-A thread is the one that lives inside of process and executes any part of its process program.
+A thread is the one that lives inside of process and executes any part of its process's program.

 When you start an application, a process is created.
 The program might create thread(s) to help it do work, but that's optional.
 The Operating System gives the process a "slab" of memory to work